-Unsubsidized Federal Stafford Loan Subsidized Federal Stafford Loan Federal Perkins Loan Federal PLUS Loan Federal Pell Grant Federal SEOG Federal TEACH Grant academic progress of financial aid recipients.
-The standard is cumulative and includes all periods of enrollment, even those in which the student did not receive financial assistance.
+Unsubsidized Federal Stafford Loan Subsidized Federal Stafford Loan Federal Perkins Loan Federal PLUS Loan Federal Pell Grant Federal SEOG Federal TEACH Grant all periods of enrollment, even those in which the student did not receive financial assistance.
 Students are expected to maintain at least a 2.00 cumulative grade point average (GPA), and to carry at least 12 credits when enrolled fulltime.
 In the event that a student's performance is found to be unsatisfactory, the college notifies the student of the current status and the impact of this unsatisfactory progress on financial aid eligibility.
 Financial assistance includes federal, state, and institutional assistance including employee remit.